ciscoo/gradle-java-template/README.md

-= Gradle Java Template
+# Gradle Java Template

-Foundation for building either Java projects or Java libraries.
+Template for building Java projects or Java libraries.

 This project is primarily for personal projects, but others may find it useful.

-== Conventions
+## Conventions

 The majority of the build logic is contained within an included build `build-logic` within `./gradle/build-logic`.
-Many of conventions here are based on the conventions from JUnit, Spring Boot, Spring Framework, Micronaut, and personal opinions gathered from open source and professional work.
+Many of conventions are based on the conventions from JUnit, Spring Boot, Spring Framework, Micronaut, and personal opinions gathered from open source and professional work.

-== Getting Started
+## Getting Started

 Clone or download a zip and update the following: